Crocus: Flowers

 The number of peduncles (flower stems) vary from one to several and remain underground, emerging only at the fruiting stage, bearing flowers that are solitary or several, so that a true scape is absent.
 The flowers are pedicellate (attached to the peduncle by a short subterranean pedicel stalk).
 The pedicel is sometimes subtended (below pedicel) by a membranous, sheathing prophyll (leaf-like structure).

 The showy, salver to cup-shaped, single or clustered actinomorphic flowers taper off into a narrow tube; the flowers emerge from the ground, and can be white, yellow, lilac to dark purple, or variegated in cultivars.
 The flower tube is long, cylindrical and slender, expanding apically.
 The floral tube is long and narrow with 6 lobes in 2 whorls.
-The perianth is 3+3 (3 sepals+3petals) and gamophyllous (with fused segments).
+The perianth is 3+3 (3 sepals+3 petals) and gamophyllous (with fused segments).
 The tepal whorls are similar, equal or subequal with a smaller inner whorl, and cupped to outspread.
 The bracts are membranous, but the inner ones are sometimes lacking.

 The 3 stamens are erect and linear and inserted in the throat of the perianth tube, with anthers shorter than the filaments.
 Pollen grains are inaperturate (apertures absent) but sometimes spiraperturate (spiral shaped).
 Each flower has a single style which is exserted (projecting beyond the corolla tube) and slender distally with three to many branches.
 The branches are highly variable, being short or long, and simple, bifurcate (dividing in two) or multifid and sometimes distally flattened.
 The inferior ovary has 3 carpels with axile placentation.
-It remains underground, and as the seeds ripen, the pedicel (stem of the flower) grows longer - so the fruit is above the soil surface.
+It remains underground, and as the seeds ripen, the pedicel (stem of the flower) grows longer so the fruit is above the soil surface.